Home / Service Area / Ohio / Licking County / Newark / Metal Roofing

 Metal vs. Asphalt: How to Think About the Decision

-The storm systems that generated the March 2024 tornado outbreak across Licking County also produce hail that strips asphalt granule coating and leaves surfaces unrecoverable.
-Granules do not grow back.
-Class 4 impact-rated standing seam holds watertight through those same events and may qualify the homeowner for a reduced insurance premium in Ohio.
+Storm exposure is part of the math in Licking County.
+The systems that generated the March 2024 tornado outbreak also produce hail that strips asphalt granule coating and leaves surfaces unrecoverable.
+Granules don't grow back.
+Class 4 impact-rated standing seam holds watertight through those same events and can qualify the homeowner for a reduced insurance premium in Ohio.

-Rain noise is the most common objection to metal roofing.
-The answer depends on the installation.
-Standing seam over solid board sheathing, which is the norm in Church Hill's pre-1940 housing stock, with a full synthetic underlayment is not noticeably louder during rain than asphalt over the same substrate, because sound transmission depends on attic insulation and decking type far more than on what covers the exterior.
-Homeowners in Newark's older housing zones are often in the best position to notice no difference at all.
+Rain noise is the most common concern about metal roofing.
+Standing seam installed over solid board sheathing, which is the standard substrate in Church Hill's pre-1940 housing stock, with a full synthetic underlayment, is not noticeably louder during rain than asphalt over the same decking.
+Sound transmission depends on attic insulation depth and decking type far more than on the exterior covering.
+Homeowners in Newark's older neighborhoods are often in the best position to notice no meaningful difference after installation.

 What Our Customers Say